 Have you noticed your stainless steel accessories and appliances look dull and dirty?
-Remove the grime with these simple cleaning tips and make your kitchen a spotless, shiny and welcoming space.
+If dirty finger prints and cooking splashes are spoiling the finish of your kitchen, it's time to get to grips with cleaning the stainless steel – and keeping it clean.
+So, get ready to remove the grime with these simple cleaning tips and make your kitchen a spotless, shiny and welcoming space...

 To clean stainless steel you will need: